hackclub/camp/cohort_4/playbook/workshops/portfolio/c9_setup.md

 ## Validating your Email Address

 - Check your email inbox for a confirmation email from github
-- Make sure you click on the link it tells you to to confirm your accountl.
+- Make sure you click on the link it tells you to to confirm your account.

 > *Important Note*: If you don't do this now, the latter part of this tutorial will not work for you!